Abibubble/ms3-the-bar-blade/TESTING.md

 * Accessible by all users
 * Searches through database for what the user has entered into the search box.
 * It using the cocktail recipe name, ingredients list, and category to search within.
+* It only returns results when you search by full word, not part-word.
 * It returns all results, or a message if there are no results.
 * The reset button then clears the search bar, and returns the homepage to it's standard state.